 Since we're dealing with First Person Animations the item bone should be part of your First Person viewmodel (arms).

 If you have no other choice than attaching the weapon to, let's say, the hand of your character.
 These concepts still apply.
+Though I'd advise against it.

 I strongly recommended using a separate item bone.

-TIP:the unreal default mannequin comes with a good bone setup per default, with a bone named "ik_hand_gun" serving as the item bone that has child IK targets for both the left and right hand set up.
+TIP:the unreal default mannequin comes with a good bone setup per default, with a bone named "ik_hand_gun" serving as the item bone that has child IK targets for both the left and right hand already set up.The first step to creating an animation is choosing a default pose for your character.

 For a first person character this usually means finding a pose that frames your weapon without obstructing other gameplay elements.

-For optimal performance, having the left and right hand IK targets properly set up and aligned to the hand poses will make for much cleaner IK solves later on.
+For optimal performance, having the left and right hand IK targets properly set up and aligned to the hand poses will make for much cleaner IK later on.

 If we compare the first person rifle pose to the full body rifle pose on the full character mesh we can clearly see that the character on the left's both right and left hand being offset unnaturally, with head and shoulders aligned.
 This is to better frame the weapon and hands through the first person camera perspective, while also avoiding the seams or inside of the mesh being visible to the player.
+The arms are usually cut off when dealing with split 1P and 3P characters.

 First Person pose (left): This is how the character is posed when viewed through the first person camera.